pheymann/artie/README.md

 sbt "publishLocal"
 ```

+In **Master** you will find the build for Scala 2.12.x.
+If you need 2.11.x checkout branch [2.11.x](https://github.com/pheymann/artie/tree/2.11.x).

-But I will push it to Maven as fast as possible.
+ !
+I will push all artifacts to Maven as fast as possible. !

 ### Dependencies
 I tried to keep the dependencies to external libraries as small as possible.
 Currently this framework uses: